 Do you need a little help and some creative ideas for decorating a bookshelf in your home?
-Here's a super easy way to decorate any bookshelf and lots of bookshelf ideas.
+Here are a super easy way bookshelf decor ideas that are easy to do and full of charm.

 Does decorating a bookshelf seem like a daunting task?
 Is it hard to know where to begin to style shelves that add beauty and interest to a room?
 You don’t need to be an interior designer to create the prettiest and most meaningful bookshelves!
 Let’s demystify the process and create interesting and curated bookshelves.
 Here is my easy process that you can use over and over again to style any shelf in your home.

 Our bookshelves sit at the end of our long entryway just before it opens up to the living room.

 It was because of the long wall that I felt a piece of furniture, the right piece, would add lots of interest to this area.
 But I did not want something big or heavy that would look out of place.

 You can see from the image below that this bookcase is quite narrow.
 Just what I was looking for!

 So we chose this white bookcase with black metal doors.
 You can see it HERE.
 It’s really a very well made, lovely piece of furniture.
 It has a light with three settings that light up the cabinet from above.

 And it is a nice focal point connecting our foyer and living room.
 We are finally going to replace the tile with hardwood.
 Yay!

 Because of the openness of our Tanglewood House, there is really no place for shelves in our living room or family room.
 So this new handsome bookcase gives me the opportunity to do one of my favorite things… style shelves!

 We do have built-in bookshelves in our home office and I use the same styling technique to decorate them.